Nampallyvenkatbabu/Nampallyvenkatbabu/README.md

 ## 🚀 About Me

-🎯 Aspiring Data Engineer passionate about building scalable data pipelines and solving real-world data problems.
+🎯 Aspiring **Data Engineer** with a strong focus on building scalable data pipelines and delivering business‑ready insights.
+💡 Passionate about solving real‑world data problems using modern cloud and big data technologies.

-- 🌱 Currently learning Data Engineering
+- 🌱 Currently advancing skills in **Data Engineering**
-- 💻 Practicing Python & SQL daily on LeetCode
+- 💻 Practicing **Python & SQL** daily on LeetCode
-- ☁️ Exploring Azure Data Factory, Databricks & Apache Spark
+- ☁️ Hands‑on with **Azure Data Factory, Databricks & Apache Spark**
-- 📊 Interested in ETL, Data Warehousing and Big Data
+- 📊 Deep interest in **ETL, Data Warehousing, and Big Data**
-- 🎯 Goal: Become a Data Engineer at a top product or MNC company
+- 🎯 Career Goal: Join a top product or MNC company as a **Data Engineer**

 ---